 What kind of relocation package is available?

 We recognise that moving to Jersey can feel like a big change.
-So we aim to make it easier with an £8,000 relocation package for nurses.
-You can take this either as a £3,000 lump sum, with £5,000 for relocation expenses or £8,000 just used for relocation expenses.
+We aim to make it easier with a relocation package for nurses.
+This consists of an agreement to cover removals, travel and relocations specialists and a £3,000 lump sum.

 What about finding accommodation?